-Upon receipt of a license application, MARAD and the USCG, in cooperation with other Federal agencies and departments, will comply with the National Environmental Policy Act of 1969 (NEPA), 42 USC 4332, et seq.
+Upon receipt of a license application, the MARAD as the lead Federal agency, in cooperation with other Federal agencies and departments including the USCG, is required to comply with the National Environmental Policy Act of 1969 (NEPA), 42 USC 4332, et seq, as amended.
 In order to comply with NEPA, an environmental analysis and review must be conducted for each DWP license application that is submitted.
+Moreover, the USCG supports the MARAD by preparing the environmental impact statement on their behalf.